 Sarthak Kumar Maharana

-I'm a first-year Computer Science PhD student at the University of Texas at Dallas (UTD), advised by Dr. Yunhui Guo.
-Before this, I obtained my MS in Electrical Engineering from the University of Southern California (USC) and a Bachelor of Technology (BTech) from International Institute of Information Technology Bhubaneswar (IIIT-Bh), India, with an honors degree in Electrical and Electronics Engineering.
+I'm a second-year CS PhD student at the University of Texas at Dallas (UTD), advised by Dr. Yunhui Guo.
+Before this, I obtained my MS in Electrical Engineering from the University of Southern California (USC) and a Bachelor's degree from IIIT Bhubaneswar (IIIT-Bh), India, with an honors degree in Electrical and Electronics Engineering.

 During my Masters, I closely worked with Dr. Yonggang Shi.
-Previously, I had also worked with Dr. Shrikanth Narayanan.
-During my undergraduate studies, I was fortunate enough to work with Dr. Ren Hongliang (NUS), Dr. Prasanta Kumar Ghosh (IISc), and Dr. Aurobinda Routray (IIT-Kharagpur).
+Previously, I had also worked with Dr. Shri Narayanan.
+As an undergraduate, I was fortunate enough to work with Dr. Ren Hongliang (NUS), Dr. Prasanta Kumar Ghosh (IISc), and Dr. Aurobinda Routray (IIT-Kharagpur).

 I'm happy to chat and discuss potential collaborations.
 Feel free to contact me.